-- Logical processor facilities, which are supported by similar physical objects.
-Each such logical object is represented by an internal control block that contains current state information each time context is switched to a different logical partition. - Logical storage, both central and expanded, is represented by the same amount of contiguous physical storage.
+- a) Logical processor facilities, which are supported by similar physical objects.
+Each such logical object is represented by an internal control block that contains current state information each time context is switched to a different logical partition. - b) Logical storage, central and storage class memory, is represented by the same amount of contiguous physical storage.
 PR/SM does not perform paging or move logical partitions once they have been placed in real storage.
 Physical storage can be de-allocated from one logical partition and reallocated to another.
-This feature can be disabled, and is subject to full object reuse control. - Logical I/O resources (channels) are implemented by physical resources of the same type.
+This feature can be disabled, and is subject to full object reuse control. - c) Logical I/O resources (channels) are implemented by physical resources of the same type.
 Such resources can be configured so that they are not shared by partitions.
 A channel can be de-allocated from one logical partition and reallocated to another, under the control of the security administrator.